 Should You Attend Graduate School?

 Many consider attending graduate school to gain knowledge in a particular field of interest, to expand career opportunities and increase earning potential, or to work closely with experts in a field.
 The 2013 MIT Graduating Student Survey found that 35.3 percent of graduating seniors planned to pursue advanced degrees right after graduation.
 Give yourself plenty of time to make this decision.
-The Graduate School Application Timeline (pdf) for the graduate school application process will help you stay on track.
+The Graduate School Application Timeline will help you stay on track.

 Self Assessment and Decision Making